MajorZiploc/tooling_notes/art/blender/notes.md

 NOTE: make sure to apply scale on meshes before hand (vec3(1.0,1.0,1.0))

-NOTE: start with a single color texture such as #00000000
+NOTE: start with a single color texture such as #00000000 May need to just use Eraser tool on whole texture

 NOTE: How to select faces in UVEditor and have those faces select in edit_mode 3d viewport (uv sync selection) UVEditor -> UV Sync Selection (almost_top_menu top left <2 arrows pointing in opposite directions>)